 James Maxwell

-The Chester May Festival 2026 -- the Boodles May Festival in its sponsored title -- runs from Wednesday 6 May to Friday 8 May, three days of high-quality flat racing on the unique Roodee track.
+The Chester May Festival 2026 -- the Boodles May Festival in its sponsored title -- ran from Wednesday 6 May to Friday 8 May, three days of Pattern racing on the unique Roodee track.

 The card structure for 2026: